Impound Auto AuctionsMarch 31st 2019

 The vehicles at an auction have been there for a long time.
 These vehicles won’t be cleaned or presented well, so it’s advised to look closely at the paintwork for damage and scratches beyond the layer of dust and grime.
 The way the previous owner had used their car should also be kept in mind.
 Therefore, never get your hopes up before you head in for an inspection.
 It’s rare, but there are some vehicles in auto impound auctions that are in pristine condition.
 In most cases the vehicles will be sold unregistered without plates, even if they were previously registered.

 All vehicles will be sold as is where is without a road worthy certificate.
 You’ll need to organise a tow truck to deliver the vehicle to your home or mechanic after a purchase has been made.
 Generally you’ll find tow trucks on the day of auction outside ready to go once the auction finishes.
 If none are available, the office running the auction will be able to point you in the right direction to organise delivery.

 You’ll need to register on the day to receive a bidder number.
 To get the bidder number they will request your ID card, or a current drivers licence plus contact details.
 The auctioneer will showcase the vehicles one by one and award each vehicle to the highest bidder.
 Once bidding on a vehicle has finished, the auctioneer will confirm the bidding number to process the sale.
 All bids are final, meaning if you’re the highest bidder, you’re the new owner.

 Types of Vehicles

-The best thing about impound auctions is, the vehicles don’t have a reserve or expected return on the vehicle, this means should you be the winning bidder at only 20 percent of the retail market value, it’s all yours!
+The best thing about impound auctions is that the vehicles don’t have a reserve or expected return value.
+This means, should you be the winning bidder at only 20 percent of the retail market value, it’s all yours!